svj-aventador/xrpl-dev-portal/content/references/data-api.md

 [Server Object]: #server-objects
 [Server Objects]: #server-objects

-A "Server Object" describes one `rippled` server in the XRP Ledger peer-to-peer network.
+A "Server Object" describes one `rippled` server in the SGY Ledger peer-to-peer network.
 Server objects are returned by the [Get Topology](#get-topology), [Get Toplogy Nodes](#get-topology-nodes), and [Get Topology Node](#get-topology-node) methods.
 The Data API collects reported network topology approximately every 30 seconds using the [peer crawler](peer-crawler.html).

 Server objects have the following fields, with some only appearing if the request specified a verbose response: